top of page

 A much more personal niggle is the crossed lines across each cover.
 To my designer’s eyes those look like the lines on a graphic in the process of being resized!

-This style works really well as the direction is continued with across the books of The Book of Dust:
+However this style works particularly well as the direction is continued across the books of The Book of Dust:

 Czechia